Sign inSign up

 public/**

 The externals option also accept additional glob patterns defined via picomatch.
+See the globs guide for more info.

 Support for environment variables